SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Find element by link and partial link

 It is possible to find an element based on its link.
-You can use this way of location of elements when you know the link text used inside of an anchor tag.
-With this strategy, the first element with the value of text link that matches with the location will be returned.
+You can use this way of the location of elements when you know the link text used inside of an anchor tag.
+With this strategy, the first element with the value of the text link that matches the location will be returned.
 For instance, we may find the following anchor element:

 ```